eecs582-andlars-hasinha-hejohns/fuse-stackfs/README.md

    To run the filesystem daemon with a single thread and in foreground mode, use:
    `./StackFS_ll -r ~/fs/mountpoint ~/userspace_mountpoint -s -f`

-   This command will not return.
-To kill it, send an interrupt signal via `Ctrl-C`.
-   Right now this appears to cause a segfault in the signal handler, this may need to be fixed.
+   To use the logging capability:
+   `./StackFS_ll -r ~/fs/mountpoint ~/userspace_mountpoint -s -f --statsdir=/path/to/statsdir`
+   When the executable receives a signal to dump the statistics it collected, it will dump the information to a file created in the statsdir.
+However, the executable only dumps this information when it receives a `SIGUSR1` signal.
+See the Collecting Runtime Statistics section below for more information.

+   To do debugging:
+   `gdb --args ./StackFS_ll -r ~/underlying_filesystem/mountpoint ~/userspace_mountpoint -s -f --statsdir=/home/andrew/fuse-stackfs/StackFS_LowLevel/test_statsdir`

+   To do tracing:
+   `./StackFS_ll -r ~/underlying_filesystem/mountpoint ~/userspace_mountpoint -s -f --statsdir=/home/andrew/fuse-stackfs/StackFS_LowLevel/test_statsdir --tracing`
+   Unlike logging, tracing is more invasive.
+It heavily impacts the performance of StackFS.
+When tracing is enabled, whenever the StackFS receives a request from the kernel/library, it will record that it receieved the request.
+The requests get recorded in a file called `trace_stackfs.log` which is created in the statsdir directory.

+   When run in foreground mode, the executable will not return.
+Use `Ctrl+C` to kill the daemon.

-   **Once you have killed the daemon, it's necessary to run `fusermount3 -u ~/userspace_mountpoint` to unmount the userspace file system.
+   **Once you have killed the daemon, it's necessary to run `fusermount3 -u ~/userspace_mountpoint` to unmount the userspace filesystem.
 This will cause all the content of the userspace filesystem to be erased.**

 3. You can interact with the userspace filesystem normally: